-- Can range from a predominant insulin resistance with a relative insulin deficiency to a largely secretory defect with insulin resistance. - Is often associated with other diseases (hypertension, obesity, dyslipidemia, atherosclerosis, chronic obstructive pulmonary disease (COPD), fatty liver, depression).
+- Can range from a predominant insulin resistance with a relative insulin deficiency to a largely secretory defect with insulin resistance. - Is often associated with other diseases (hypertension, obesity, lipid metabolic disorders, atherosclerosis, COPD, fatty liver, depression).

 Other specific types of diabetes